 My teaching style is one in which I seek to be not just a teacher but also a coach.
 By this I mean that I want to help develop and bring out the love and gift of music in my students.
 I desire to inspire through my example and help the student to learn at their interest and level.
 This means that as I teach I am also a student, because I treat each student as an individual and want them to learn to play music in the style that they enjoy, even if this means pushing me out of my normal comfort zone.
 I am a teacher who desires students with a motive to learn.
 I am willing to work with all levels of gifting and am not a teacher who will make a student feel bad about mistakes, as I believe they are the secret to learning.
 J.S.
 Bach said the music was given for two purposes: the glory of God and the recreation of the human soul.
 I see music as a universal language because it spans all spoken languages and culture.
-Although I teach at an advanced level, my special gift is in teaching beginnings students who are inspired to learn music for themselves by my diversity in instruments that I play and teach.
+Although I teach at an advanced level in piano, my special gift is in teaching beginning students who are inspired to learn music for themselves by my diversity in instruments that I play and teach.

 This is my general list but I work with each student and sometimes use others: